dewetblomerus/onboarding-talk/onboarding-elixir-slides.md

 - Pattern match on function heads instead of using if statements.
 This is not a good candidate for a group decision with newcomers.
 - How to create Structs, and pattern match on them.
 - Writing tests with ExUnit.
-- Provide for lots of help and review with config code.

 ---
 ![bg](https://f000.backblazeb2.com/file/elixirconf-images/matched-bg.png)